axatbhardwaj/Subgraph-Sentinel/README.md

 ## Notes
 - Polls every 5 minutes.
 Summaries send every 5 minutes (configurable via `ALERT_SEND_INTERVAL_MS`).
 Early exits when URLs or keys are missing to stay quiet.
-- State persisted in `data/state.sqlite` via KeyV + SQLite; no external DB install required.
+- State and historical samples are persisted in `data/state.sqlite` (KeyV + SQLite and a `samples` table); no external DB install required.
 - GraphQL queries live in `src/queries/*.graphql` and are loaded as raw strings.